 • J-1 Scholar (Exchange Visitor Visa) Health Insurance policy may establish a waiting period before it covers pre-existing conditions (that is, health problems you had before you bought the insurance), as long as the waiting period is reasonable by current standards in the insurance business.

 • If the scholars elect to satisfy the insurance requirement through a policy issued in your home country, the policy must be backed by the full faith and credit of your government.
 Otherwise, the company providing the insurance must meet minimum rating requirements established by the Department of State (an A.M.
 Best rating of A- or better, an Insurance Solvency International, Ltd. (ISI) rating of A-1 or better, a Standard & Poors Claims-Paying Ability rating of A- or better, or a Weiss Research, Inc. rating of B+ or better).
-Contact person: Janice Howell.
+Contact person: Ruby Young.

 International Programs and Services will mail an on-campus housing application brochure to the visitor, but departments must notify the Housing Office in writing that a visitor will be at ETSU as a guest of the department.
 Departments should include in this communication, the name, home address, phone number and e-mail address of the visitor, as well as the dates for arrival and departure and information on who is responsible for the rent.

 Buc Village one bedroom apartments are quite popular with exchange visitors, but they are in short supply.
 The housing office asks that reservations for visitor's housing be made as early as possible.